Knowledge Broker Mentoring Program

 In-person training: Staff are trained as knowledge brokers to champion evidence-informed decision making at their organization.
 Face-to-face workshops are held in Hamilton, Ontario, at the beginning of the training program and at the three- and 12-month points of the mentoring program phase.
 These workshops include course readings, lectures by experts in evidence-informed decision making and individual and group critical appraisal practice.
 We are currently exploring the possibility of integrating online training options into our program in order to meet our commitment to working with public health practitioners across Canada.

 Monthly webinars: Staff participate in 90-minute webinars on a monthly basis.
 NCCMT mentors lead these webinars to provide participants with an opportunity to discuss their activities, successes and challenges.
 Each webinar also features critical appraisal practice.

-Rapid Review: The knowledge and skills gained through the KB Mentoring Program culminate in a final rapid review project on a topic selected by each organization.
+Rapid Review: The knowledge and skills gained through the Knowledge Broker Mentoring Program culminate in a final rapid review project on a topic selected by each organization.
 This project requires participants to apply skills such as defining a research question, searching for evidence, appraising evidence, extracting and synthesizing data, and applying results to their local contexts.

 Phase 3: Post-Program Contact

 The NCCMT mentors are available for six months after the training program phase ends to support groups in implementing and using evidence-informed decision making within their organizations and their public health practice.
 This support is tailored to the specific needs of the organization, and could include regularly scheduled follow-up via telephone or webinar.

 The NCCMT is an innovative leader in evidence-informed decision making in public health.
 The mentors from the NCCMT have over 20 years of combined experience in evidence-informed decision making.
 They have worked with public health practitioners across Canada to put evidence-informed decision making into practice.
 Click here to learn more about our mentors.